kghul/kghul/README.md

-- 👋 I am Klas Hultqvist.
-I'm an IceCube member at Stockholm University.
+- 👋 I'm an IceCube member at Stockholm University.

 <!---
 kghul/kghul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.